The Reptilian Stem - A Work in Progress

 - Proper taxonomic nomenclature for this part of the tree, especially its more basal part.

 The last decade has seen no consensus.
 Consequently the 2023 strict consensus cladogram above is actually less resolved than our naive view from 2015.
 And yet it is not so bad.
-Living amniotes, as well as most fossil forms clearly nest within either:
+By definition, amniotes belong to one of two total-group clades:

 - Synapsida

-- Captorhinidae, Hylomonus, and Paleothyris - long regarded as stem sauropsids - recovered by Simões et al., 2022 as stem amniotes!
+- Captorhinidae, Hylomonus, and Paleothyris - long regarded as stem sauropsids - have been recovered by several research groups as (Simões et al., 2022, Jenkins et al., in press.) as stem amniotes!

 - Even more disruptively, Simões et al., 2022 recover Araeoscelidia as stem amniotes!
 Especially problematic as these are the earliest creatures to display classic diapsid fenestration.
 Most cladistics definitions of Diapsida are hung off of them.
-If Simões et al. are right, Amniota is nested within Diapsida!
+More recently, Jenkins et al., 2025 restore them to Sauropsida.

 Reptilia or Sauropsida?